Willesden Green (ward)

+Willesden Green tube station viewed from the south, a second entrance can be seen on the northern side.

 Willesden Green is an electoral ward in the London Borough of Brent.
 The ward was first used in the 1964 elections.
 It elects three councillors to Brent London Borough Council.
+It is part of the constituency of Brent East.

 Geography

 The ward is named after the area of Willesden Green.